-Due to work on the WGA Return not being completed by the date of the audit report for and on behalf of KPMG LLP, Appointed Auditor
+Due to work on the WGA Return not being completed by the date of the audit report

 We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the Authority's Whole of Government Accounts consolidation pack.
 We are satisfied that this work does not have a material effect on the financial statements or on our value for money conclusion.